 All members of the Bryant University community are accountable for compliance with this policy.
 Bryant University is committed to eliminating bias incidents and hate crimes, wherever they occur in the University community, by taking corrective action as a result of violations of this policy.
 Violations may lead to disciplinary action up to and including separation from the University.

-In identifying a bias incident, the focus is on behavior that impacts an individual (or individuals) or the Bryant University community.
-Such acts may result in creating a hostile environment and may have a negative psychological, emotional, or physical impact on an individual, group, and/ or community.
-Not every behavior rises to the level of a policy violation and yet some may be addressed to the extent it is inconsistent with our values.
-The determination whether an incident rises to a policy violation is dependent upon the behavior and context in which it occurred.
+In identifying a bias incident, the focus is on behavior that impacts an individual(s) or the Bryant University community.
+Such acts may result in creating a hostile environment and may have a negative psychological, emotional, or physical impact on an individual, group, and/or community.
+Not every behavior rises to the level of a policy violation, but some may be addressed if inconsistent with our values.
+The determination of whether an incident rises to a policy violation depends on the behavior and context in which it occurred.

-Additional examples of prohibited conduct that might be found to be a bias incident include degrading, public tirades from a student, faculty, or staff member; humiliation based on one of Bryant’s protected classes; interference with the life or work of a person with a disability; desecration of religious articles or places; interference with the reasonable pursuit of religion; insults about loss of personal and professional competence addressed to an older person; using a racial, ethnic, or other slur directed toward someone, to identify someone, or to target someone such as leaving a message on a door; imitating someone with any kind of disability, or imitating someone’s cultural
+Examples of prohibited conduct may include, but is not limited to, making offensive or derogatory remarks, or telling jokes about another person’s age, color, creed, disability, gender identity/expression, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status, or membership in another protected class.
+Degrading, public tirades from a student, faculty, or staff member; humiliation based on one of Bryant’s protected classes; interference with the life or work of a person with a disability; desecration of religious articles or places; interference with the reasonable pursuit of religion; insults about loss of personal and professional competence addressed to an older person; using a racial, ethnic, or other slur directed toward someone, to identify someone, or to target someone such as leaving a message on a door; imitating someone with any kind of disability, or imitating someone’s cultural norms or practices; drawing or creating pictures that imitate, stereotype, or belittle/ridicule someone because of their association (real or perceived) with one of Bryant’s protected classes; racist or derogatory graffiti or images/drawings; vandalizing the personal property of someone who is a member of one of Bryant’s protected classes.

 Prohibited conduct may occur through: